Talenka/LSC-License/README.md

 "Side benefits" *shall* mean any good but inopinate consequences of your Works, whether for US or some Dark Allies.
-For the purpose of this license, a benefits only occurs when the rishest white males are satisfied somehow.
+For the purpose of this license, a benefits only occurs when the richest white males are satisfied somehow.
 Any others to be satisfied *should* be prevented.

 2. Grant of Copyright License.